Cateds/AI-MachineLearning.md/lectures/Addon/Introduction/introduction.md

 - Definition of AI (1 sentence)
   - AI studies and develops theories/methods/technologies/systems for simulating, extending, and enhancing intelligence.

-### C档（不太可能考）
+### C 档（不太可能考）

 - AI timeline / AI winter / expert systems / deep learning milestones (know only “one-line summary”)
 - AI applications (be able to give 1–2 examples)

 ## 3. Must-know Formulas / Algorithms（公式/算法模板）

 > This lecture has no required formulas.
 Use these answer templates:

 - Template A (MCQ / True-False: AI vs ML relationship)

-  1) Identify the statement type: subset / interchangeable / unrelated
+  1. Identify the statement type: subset / interchangeable / unrelated
-  2) Use the rule: AI is the broader field; ML is one approach inside AI
+  2. Use the rule: AI is the broader field; ML is one approach inside AI
-  3) Choose: “ML is a subset of AI”
+  3. Choose: “ML is a subset of AI”
-  4) Reject traps: “AI=ML”, “AI ⊂ ML”, “AI ⊂ EC”, “unrelated”
+  4. Reject traps: “AI=ML”, “AI ⊂ ML”, “AI ⊂ EC”, “unrelated”

 - Template B (Short answer: define intelligence)

   - Write 3 bullets: learn / adapt / problem-solving
   - Each bullet: 1 short phrase (no long story)